© Crown copyright 2020

 Potential debts falling below the statistical threshold

 If it’s your intention to take advantage of the Customs Comprehensive Guarantee (CCG) waiver for potential debts as set out in Customs Information Paper 56 (2016): Customs Comprehensive Guarantee for potential debts, you should indicate this clearly in your application under ‘additional information’.
-When re-submitting your application, you must also provide a calculation/s as confirmation that the potential debt associated with your intended imports falls below the current statistical threshold and therefore that a CCG isn’t required in respect of the application being made.
+When re-submitting your application, you must also provide a calculation/s as confirmation that the potential debt associated with your intended imports falls below the current statistical threshold and therefore that a CCG is not required in respect of the application being made.

 Box 18 - warehouse type

-Public warehouse - if you wish to store goods on behalf of other clients based in the EU, but don’t wish to be responsible for the goods whilst they travel from the port of entry to your authorised premises or for any liability from placing the goods under the customs warehousing procedure (such as classification errors).
+Public warehouse - if you wish to store goods on behalf of other clients based in the UK or EU, but do not wish to be responsible for the goods whilst they travel from the port of entry to your authorised premises or for any liability from placing the goods under the customs warehousing procedure (such as classification errors).
 You are responsible for the goods once you accept them into your customs records until you obtain the proper evidence of discharge (which releases your liability, unless you are consignee or jointly and severally liable).

 Private - if you wish to import goods that you are responsible for (or own) and are liable for the declaring the goods into the customs warehouse, whilst in storage and obtaining the proper evidence of discharge (which releases your liability, unless you are consignee or jointly and severally liable).